WeebZoneIndia/Torrent-Bot-Lazyleech/README.md

 [@TheKneesocks](https://t.me/TheKneesocks)

 ## Points To Be Noted
 - This Repo is fork of [Anime Leeching Group](https://t.me/joinchat/BWHQ6lb_FmSP3pxfyYolfg) Bot Leafa-chan.
 - This Repo is not meant to deploy in Heroku and never will be.
-- This Repo is meant for small groups.
 - This Repo is licenced under [AGPL](https://github.com/ShinchanNohara1/Torrent-Bot-Lazyleech/blob/Master/LICENSE).